 I have built a small model to illustrate the concept of stream analytics with Power BI, in which data is being fed directly from SQL to a Power BI dashboard.
 The actual dashboard is taking sample data from a Dynamics 365 for Operations database.

-We can take the concept a bit further and look at Microsoft Dynamics 365 for Sales, which offers broad functionality for customer service, campaigns and promotion management, without forgetting marketing automation.
+We can take the concept a bit further and look at Microsoft Dynamics 365 Sales, which offers broad functionality for customer service, campaigns and promotion management, without forgetting marketing automation.
 You will find many places where Stream Analytics and Power BI change the way you look at data.

 - A customer service agent would be able to look at incoming calls and open a service request in real time, greatly reducing the time from registration to resolution.